appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 }
 ```

-> If you copy this template, make sure to replace all placeholders wrapped like `[THIS]` and to implement everything marked as `TODO:`.
+> If you copy this template, make sure to replace all placeholders wrapped like `[THIS]` and implement everything marked as `TODO:.`

-Please mention in your documentation what resources or API docs you used to implement the provider's OAuth2 protocol.
+Please mention what resources or API docs you used to implement the provider's OAuth2 protocol in your documentation.

 ## 3. Test your provider

-After you finished adding your new provider to Appwrite, you should be able to see it in your Appwrite console.
+After you finish adding your new provider to Appwrite, you should be able to see it in your Appwrite console.
 Navigate to 'Project > Users > Providers' and check your new provider's settings form.

-> To start Appwrite console from the source code, you can simply run `docker-compose up -d'.
+> To start Appwrite console from the source code, you can run `docker-compose up -d'.

-Add credentials and check both a successful and a failed login (where the user denies integration on the provider page).
+Add credentials and check a successful and a failed login (where the user denies integration on the provider page).

-You can test your OAuth2 provider by trying to login using the [OAuth2 method](https://appwrite.io/docs/client/account#accountCreateOAuth2Session) when integrating the Appwrite Web SDK in a demo app.
+You can test your OAuth2 provider by logging in using the [OAuth2 method](https://appwrite.io/docs/client/account#accountCreateOAuth2Session) when integrating the Appwrite Web SDK in a demo app.

 Pass your new adapter name as the provider parameter.
 If login is successful, you will be redirected to your success URL parameter.
 Otherwise, you will be redirected to your failure URL.

-If everything goes well, raise a pull request and be ready to respond to any feedback which can arise during our code review.
+If everything goes well, raise a pull request and respond to any feedback that can arise during our code review.

 ## 4. Raise a pull request

 First of all, commit the changes with the message `Added XXX OAuth2 Provider` and push it.
 This will publish a new branch to your forked version of Appwrite.
-If you visit it at `github.com/YOUR_USERNAME/appwrite`, you will see a new alert saying you are ready to submit a pull request.
+If you visit it at `github.com/YOUR_USERNAME/appwrite,` you will see a new alert saying you are ready to submit a pull request.
 Follow the steps GitHub provides, and at the end, you will have your pull request submitted.

-## 🤕 Stuck ?
+## 🤕 Stuck?
-If you need any help with the contribution, feel free to head over to [our discord channel](https://appwrite.io/discord) and we'll be happy to help you out.
+If you need any help with the contribution, feel free to head over to [our discord channel](https://appwrite.io/discord), and we'll be happy to help you out.